 Change in Control.
 The 2001 Plan defines a "Change in Control" of the Company as any of the following events upon which the shareholders of the Company immediately before the event do not retain immediately after the event, in substantially the same proportions as their ownership of shares of the Company's voting stock immediately before the event, direct or indirect beneficial ownership of more than 50% of the total combined voting power of the voting securities of the Company or the corporation or corporations to which the assets of the Company were transferred: (i) a sale or exchange by the shareholders in a single or series of related transactions of more than 50% of the Company's voting stock; (ii) a merger or consolidation in which the Company is a party; (iii) the sale, exchange or transfer of all or substantially all of the assets of the Company; or (iv) a liquidation or dissolution of the Company.
 If a Change in Control occurs, the surviving, continuing, successor or purchasing corporation or parent thereof may either assume the Company's rights and obligations under outstanding stock options or substitute substantially equivalent options for such corporation's stock.
-If the acquiring corporation does not assume or substitute for the options, and provided that the optionee's service has not terminated prior to the Change in Control, any unexercised options shall be immediately exercisable and vested in full as of ten days prior to the Change in Control.
-Notwithstanding the foregoing, any unexercisable or unvested portion of a Nonemployee Director Option will become exercisable and vested in full as of the date ten days prior to a Change in Control which occurs prior to the termination of the optionee's service regardless of whether the option is assumed or substituted for by the acquirer.
+If the acquiring corporation does not assume or substitute for the options, and provided that the optionee's service has not terminated prior to the Change in Control, any unexercised options shall be immediately exercisable and vested in full as of the date ten days prior to a Change in Control which occurs prior to the termination of the optionee's service regardless of whether the option is assumed or substituted for by the acquirer.

 Termination or Amendment.
 The 2001 Plan will continue in effect until the earlier of its termination by the Board or the date on which all shares available for issuance under the 2001 Plan have been issued and all restrictions on such shares under the terms of the 2001 Plan and the agreements evidencing the options have lapsed, provided that all options must be granted within ten years following the date on which the Board adopted the 2001 Plan.
 The Board may terminate or amend the 2001 Plan at any time.
-However, without shareholder approval, the Board may not amend the 2001 Plan to increase the total number of shares of Common Stock issuable thereunder, change the class of persons eligible to receive incentive stock options, or affect any other change that would require shareholder approval under any applicable law, regulation or rule.
+However, without shareholder approval, the Board may not amend the 2001 Plan to increase the total number of shares of common stock issuable thereunder, change the class of persons eligible to receive incentive stock options, or affect any other change that would require shareholder approval under any applicable law, regulation or rule.
 No termination or amendment may affect an outstanding option unless expressly provided by the Board, and, in any event, may not adversely affect an outstanding option without the consent of the optionee, unless the amendment is required to preserve an option's status as an incentive stock option or is necessary to comply with any applicable law, regulation or rule.